LeilaRanjbar82/ML-zoomcamp-course-homework/CapstoneProject/README.md

 # Yoga Posture Image Classification By Convolutional Neural Network(CNN)

 ## 1. Task Description
 The yoga posture images are provided in 6 classes.
-I used this dataset to use CNN models, check different models and actiovation functions and tuning the model parameters and augmentation.
-I beleive that the dataset was a good dataset for learning and testing CNN.
+I chose this dataset to apply CNN, check different models and actiovation functions and tuning the model parameters and augmentation.
+In my experience it is a good dataset for learning and testing CNN.

 ## 2. Data